Updated: Jan 7

 The Treetop Trek Experience Aerial Adventures

 As an adventurous family living in the area, I’m embarrassed to admit it took us years to cross this one off our bucket list!
 I was hesitant for a few reasons: price and ability.
+I wasn't sure how the whole thing worked, and I had questions.
 The zoo gives you options for your experience, (I found their web site confusing - they list the course and the ability level separately) and I wanted to pick the most amazing option - but wasn’t sure if just an average mom (like me) could really do all of the courses - or if they would be too hard for me.
 I was pretty sure my boys would be fine with any/ all treks, but part of my and goal was to share this together and I did not want to be left in the dust or holding back the boys from excelling.

 One of my very best friends gifted us with the experience as a family Christmas present.
 We have been trying to focus more on experiences and less on things.
 This was an incredible gift, and we were so appreciative!
 I’d like to share this as a recommendation 😊